-The ceremony included welcoming remarks by Doris Schopper, Director of CERAH followed by Antonio Donini’s (Senior Researcher at Feinstein International Center at Tufts University) keynote on the Future for Humanitarian Action: “Let me explain.
+The welcoming remarks by Doris Schopper, Director of CERAH were followed by Antonio Donini’s (Senior Researcher at Feinstein International Center at Tufts University) keynote on the Future for Humanitarian Action: “Let me explain.
 Humanitarianism is about our relationship with distant others.
 We don’t usually use the term for social protection issues or disaster response “over here”.
 We use it for things that happen “over there”. ….
 Humanitarian action is part and parcel of this “Western code” of knowledge and power.
 Of course there were other or different traditions of protecting and caring for vulnerable people in crisis, but by and large these traditions were replaced by, or buried under, the western humanitarian discourse.
 That these traditions are now re-emerging is an interesting signal in itself. ”

-- Daghigh Kasia, Family Planning in emergency settings in Muslim countries.
+dissertation title: Family Planning in emergency settings in Muslim countries.
 The Case of IDPs in Yemen

+dissertation title: From Implementing Partner to Partner?
 Towards a better understanding of challenges facing UN-NGO field-based partnerships in the humanitarian sector

-- Jeunay Mackendy, Economic security in humanitarian response achieving long-term objectives
+dissertation title: Economic security in humanitarian response achieving long-term objectives

-And there’s no better entry door, to the humanitarian world than CERAH GENEVA.”
+“And there’s no better entry door to the humanitarian world than CERAH GENEVA.”

 The ceremony ended with a cocktail diner and a balloon release.
 Guests had written their personal "message to the world", all in the hope of touching the heart of someone.